Installation

 The last step is to set up Tailwind CSS.
 Flux uses Tailwind CSS for its default styling.

-If you already have Tailwind installed in your project, just add the following paths to your
+If you already have Tailwind installed in your project, just add the following configuration to your

 file: